mgriebling/SwiftMath/README.md

 label.font = MTFontManager.fontmanager.termesFont(withSize:20)
 ```

-This project has 3 fonts bundled with it, but you can use any OTF math
+This project has five fonts bundled with it, but you can use any OTF math
 font.
-Note: I couldn't get the `iosMath` Python script to work.
+A python script is included that generates the `.plist` files
+required for an `.otf` font to work with `SwiftMath`.
+If you generate
+(and test) any other fonts please contribute them back to this project for
+others to benefit.

+Note: The `KpMath-Light` and `KpMath-Sans` fonts current do not correctly
+render very large radicals correctly.
+It appears that the font files do
+not correctly define the offsets required to typeset these glyphs.
 If
-you do manage to get it working, please let me know.
+anyone can fix this, it would be greatly appreciated.

-##### Color
+##### Text Color
 The default color of the rendered equation is black.
 You can change
 it to any other color as follows: